anhvir/c102/README.md

 c102 Week 4:
 =======
 This week Lab:
-  * **Important Note:** If your workshop is on Monday, you'd better to finish your lab with the **Optional** tasks, and then do the other tasks yourselves at the end of the week (and if you have difficulty with that, bring your questions to the next week's workshop).
-If your workshop is not on Monday, you can leave the **Optional**'s items for doing at home :-)

   * **Implement Exercise 6.9:** Make sure you understand the concept of arrays, the relationship between arrays and pointers, then start with implementing Exercise 6.9.
 You can use the skeleton [`e69.c`](./e69.c).